stephan-hoedtke/MyRetrofitTestApplication/readme.md

 - Dagger Hilt
 - Retrofit
 - GsonConverterFactory
+- Jackson Object Mapper and JacksonConverterFactory to handle GeoJson
-- Unit tests for Retrofit and the gson converter
+- Unit tests for Retrofit and the converters
+- Resource files to supply fake response for mockWebServer

 ### Follow installation steps on